jdevfullstack/electronics-robotics-intro/README.md

 source: <https://www.britannica.com/technology/electric-circuit#ref22644>

 ## Tech Terms
-`voltage` - an electromotive force or potential difference expressed in volts.

 `open circuit` - an electrical circuit that is not complete.

 `electric current` -  the rate at which electric charge flows past a point on the electric circuit.

-`ampere` - the SI base unit of electrical current.

 `ground` - In electronics and electrical engineering, it is by convention, we define a point in a circuit as a reference